CMDB Discovery

 Intermittent issues related to OS patches or software version levels can be followed to incorrect patch or software versions, located and upgraded.

-Security vulnerabilities and their potential impact on the environment can be evaluated using data in the CMDB to identify accompanying CIs that meet the criteria and then to prioritize the mitigation activities.
+Security vulnerabilities and their potential impact on the environment can be evaluated using data in the CMDB database to identify accompanying CIs that meet the criteria and then prioritize the mitigation activities.

 All of this comes back to data.
 If there’s a bad component in a hardware model, finding all instances of that model could become highly time-consuming or impossible without the data that discovery provides to the CMDB.

-Building a CMDB manually and mapping services is an extremely time consuming and inaccurate endeavor.
-Discovery may come with a price tag, but it’s payback comes in several forms:
+Building a CMDB database manually and mapping services is an extremely time consuming and inaccurate endeavor.
+This is a common pain point for organizations using legacy platforms like BMC CMDB, where manual processes and complex customization can slow down time to value.
+CMDB Discovery may come with a price tag, but it’s payback comes in several forms:

 All infrastructure and software within each data center can be added far more quickly using automated discovery and equipment that people were not aware of will also be located, with its use and history tracked down after discovery.
 This leads to a far more accurate inventory from an IT Asset Management (ITAM) perspective but also ensures that IT can look at the unexpected equipment and software found and ensure that it is benefitting the organization rather than exposing it to risk.